Miles C. Allgood: Career

+Congress

 Allgood was elected as a Democrat to the Sixty-eighth Congress and to the five succeeding Congresses, and served from March 4, 1923, to January 3, 1935.
 He was chairman of the Committee on War Claims (Seventy-second and Seventy-third Congresses).

 Allgood was a proponent of establishing a minimum wage to encourage businesses to hire white workers over non-white workers who were willing to work for less, telling his fellow Congressmen he hoped a bare minimum wage law would put an end to out-of-state contractors bringing in "cheap colored labor... in competition with [local] white labor."

+Later career

 An unsuccessful candidate for renomination in 1934, Allgood served as a member of the Farm Security Administration from September 4, 1935, until he retired on December 1, 1943.
 He made an unsuccessful campaign for State treasurer in 1954 and again retired.

 Death

 Allgood died in Fort Payne, Alabama, March 4, 1977 (age 99 years, 10 days).
 He is interred at Valley Head Cemetery, Valley Head, Alabama.